Shambhala Ritual Academy

 Acharya Duquette teaches widely.
 She respects the power of embodiment in bringing conceptual learning to manifestation, and emphasizes body awareness and disciplines in all her teaching.
 The Acharya is a Qigong instructor in the lineage of Eva Wong, a Lujong or Warrior Exercises instructor in the lineage of Khenpo Tsultrim Gyamtso, Rinpoche, and a Mudra Space Awareness teacher in the lineage of Chögyam Trungpa, Rinpoche.
 She lives with her husband, Jan, in Barnet, where they own a bed and breakfast, Blue Skies Guesthouse.

 About Walker Blaine

 Walker Blaine is Master of Liturgies to Sakyong Mipham Rinpoche.
-Walker has studied and practiced the dharma in Shambhala since 1984.
-In addition to being a student of the Sakyong, he has studied intensively with Khenpo Tsültrim Gyamtso Rinpoche.
+He has studied and practiced the dharma in Shambhala for more than 30 years.
+Walker has been on extensive pilgrimage in Asia and has studied intensively with Khenpo Tsültrim Gyamtso Rinpoche.
 Walker’s ebook, The Great River of Blessings an account of the Rinchen Terdzö received by the Sakyong Mipham Rinpoche in the winter of 2008-2009, can be downloaded at the Sakyong Foundation.
 His two CDs of Buddhist music can be sampled on iTunes and at http://www.highlandeyes.com.
 Walker lives with his wife Patricia in Halifax, Nova Scotia.
-They are both members of the Nalanda Translation Committee.

 About Andrea Doukas